 Organizations have employees with a wide variety of skills.
-A skill matrix is one possibility to make these skills visible.
+The Skill Matrix is an easy way to make these abilities visible.
 It is a valuable tool to indicate the capabilities of employees within the organization or department.
 In doing so, it lists existing and missing capabilities and thus supports business-relevant decisions.

 What is a skill matrix?